 Chairs and directors may request authorization to conduct a search for a faculty or course support hire in their department as follows:

-To request a tenure-track position, see the Tenure Track Proposal Form for details on the procedure.
+To request a tenure-track position, see the Tenure Track Proposal Form (December 1st deadline) for details on the procedure.
 The form should be submitted to Danielle Ramdath, Associate Dean of the Faculty, College Hall 206.
 Tenure-track position authorizations are normally made by the Provost and the Committee on Academic Priorities in the spring.

 Requests for non-tenure-track and course support positions are made via the Staffing Request Form (department-specific; distributed annually) and discussion with the Provost and Associate Provost at the departmental staffing meetings held each fall semester, for appointments for the following academic year.

-For non-tenture-track faculty and course support staff appointments that are for one year and less than full-time, a full national search is not required; however, departments and programs are expected to cast as wide a net as appropriate given the position and time available.
+For non-tenure-track faculty and course support staff appointments that are for one year and less than full-time, a full national search is not required; however, departments and programs are expected to cast as wide a net as appropriate given the position and time available.
 A national search is required for all full-time or multiple-year appointments.
 A full national search is required for all tenure-track searches.
 Formal authorization from the Provost's Office is of course required for all searches and appointments.

 Upon receipt of the authorization from the Provost or Associate Provost to undertake a search, contact Sandra Blaney, Faculty Recruitment & Appointment Specialist (x3004), who administers all faculty and course support searches throughout the process.
 To begin the process, please prepare the following in Microsoft Word format: